DiltheyLab/MPore/README.md

 1. **Prepare the CSV file and user motif list**

 After installation, move into the `MPore` Folder and create a CSV file containing the columns `File_name`, `Reference_Path` and `Pod5_path`.
 The first column is used as name in the downstream analysis for a isolate.
 An example for a CSV file would be
-For visualization purposes it is recommended to not use to long File_names, futhermore it is recommended to use  string elements without any whitespaces.
+For visualization purposes, it is recommended not to use overly long `File_names` entries.
+Also, avoid whitespace characters and instead use continuous strings

 ```csv
 File_name,Reference_path,pod5_path
 12256U,/home/azlan/Myco_Data/ref/12256U.fasta,/home/azlan/Myco_Data/pod5s/12256U
 8958VA,/home/azlan/M_hominis/ref/8958VA.fasta,/home/azlan/Myco_Data/pod5s/8958VA
 ```
-Here File_names are the Isolates 12256U and 8958VA with their responding Reference and Pod5 paths.
-Next to this csv file the user should also provide a txt file containing motifs of interest if no motifs are of interest just provide a text file with following format:
+Here, `File_name` corresponds to the isolates 12256U and 8958VA with their respective reference and POD5 paths In addition to this CSV file, the user should also provide a text file containing motifs of interest.
+If no motifs are of interest, simply provide a text file with the following format:

 ```motif-list
 GATC
 ```
-GATC will now be used as dummy motif.
-By setting INCLUDE_REBASE_MOTIFS=true all motifs of the candidate methylases will be considered next to GATC.
-An empty motif of interest file should not be used as input.
+In this case, `GATC` will be used as a dummy motif.
+By setting `INCLUDE_REBASE_MOTIFS=true`, all motifs of the candidate methyltransferases will be considered in addition to `GATC`.
+*An empty motif file should not be used as input.*

-2. **Setup Environment variables**
+2. **Setup environment variables**

-Now setup variables for the command with ur paths and directories.
-Before Setting the variables up download [dorado](https://github.com/nanoporetech/dorado/blob/release-v0.9/README.md) and check its directory.
+Now, set up the required variables with your paths and directories.
+Before doing so, download [dorado](https://github.com/nanoporetech/dorado/blob/release-v0.9/README.md) and verify its installation path.

 ```bash
 export INPUT_CSV=Data_Test_Myco